 SEDGLEY Peter 1930-2025

-In the late 1960’s his work took a different direction after his meeting with Bridget Riley and passed, like hers, through a monochromatic period into experiments with a controlled chromatic scale and could thus be deemed as part of the Op Art movement.
-In 1968 he was the founder with Riley of ‘Space’ an acronym for Space, Provision, Artistic, Cultural and Educational.
+In the late 1960's, his work took a different direction after meeting with Bridget Riley.
+It passed, like hers, through a monochromatic period into experiments with a controlled chromatic scale and could thus be deemed part of the Op Art movement.
+In 1968, he was the founder with Riley of ‘Space’, an acronym for Space, Provision, Artistic, Cultural and Educational.
 It was a scheme for providing studio space for young artists.
 He has shown at the Redfern Gallery, London and in 1973 held a retrospective at the Ikon Gallery, Birmingham.
 Sedgley was also an early protagonist of the little-known Systems Group in 1969.
-In more recent times Sedgley’s work has concentrated on light itself and has incorporated sound with the images.
-His work is represented internationally in public collections including the University of Warwick Art Collection, Tate Gallery and the ACGB.
-Sedgley has lived and worked in Germany for some years.
+In more recent times, Sedgley’s work has concentrated on light itself and has incorporated sound with the images.
+His work is represented internationally in public collections, including the University of Warwick Art Collection, the Tate Gallery and the ACGB.
+Sedgley lived and worked in Germany for some years.